Big Ben Donovan: Fictional character biography

 It was revealed that Big Ben Donovan has a son named Little Ben Donovan who Big Ben Donovan left as a kid.
-He did manage to put money into his son's trust fund so that he could go to Columbia University after high school.
+Donovan managed to put money into his son's trust fund so that he could go to Columbia University after high school.
 During that time, Eric Slaughter took over the criminal organization at the docks, where he had his minion Floyd kill a dock worker.
-Agent Purcell of a rogue task force had found Big Ben Donovan in his prison and forced him to take the rap for the dock worker's murder and be sentenced to death or else they will harm Little Ben Donovan.
+Agent Purcell of a rogue task force finds Big Ben Donovan in his prison and forces him to take the rap for the dock worker's murder.

-Five days from his execution, Big Ben Donovan was visited by Dakota North where she recorded his confession and his conversion to Islam.
-He later got a visit from Matt Murdock, who wanted to be his lawyer.
-Matt Murdock expressed his interest in helping Donovan getting cleared of all charges.
-However, Donovan denied that he was innocent and later tried strangling himself in his cell.
-Matt Murdock later visited Donovan in the prison's hospital where he told Matt Murdock to back off.
-Upon bringing Little Ben Donovan with him, Matt Murdock visited Big Ben Donovan and told him that Floyd confessed to his crimes.
+Five days before he is set to be executed, Donovan is visited by Dakota North, who records his confession and his conversion to Islam.
+He later got a visit from Matt Murdock, who intends to be his lawyer.
+Murdock expresses interest in clearing Donovan of his charges, but Donovan believes himself to be guilty.
+Murdock later tells Donovan that Floyd confessed to his crimes.